Sickle Cell Disease

 What is sickle cell anemia?

 Sickle cell anemia is one of the most common inherited blood anemias.
 The disease primarily affects Africans and African Americans.
-It is estimated that in the United States, some 50,000 African Americans are afflicted with the most severe form of sickle cell anemia.
-Overall, current estimates are that one in 1,875 U.S. African American is affected with sickle cell anemia.
+It is estimated that in the United States, some 90,000 to 100,000 Americans are afflicted with sickle cell anemia.
+Overall, current estimates are that one in 500 U.S. African American births is affected with sickle cell anemia.

 How is sickle cell anemia inherited?

-Sickle cell anemia is inherited as an autosomal (meaning that the gene is not linked to a sex chromosome) recessive condition whereas sickle cell trait is inherited as an autosomal dominant trait.
+Sickle cell anemia is inherited as an autosomal (meaning that the gene is not linked to a sex chromosome) recessive condition.
 This means that the gene can be passed on from a parent carrying it to male and female children.
 In order for sickle cell anemia to occur, a sickle cell gene must be inherited from both the mother and the father, so that the child has two sickle cell genes.

 The inheritance of just one sickle gene is called sickle cell trait or the "carrier" state.
 Sickle cell trait does not cause sickle cell anemia.
-Persons with sickle cell trait usually do not have many symptoms of disease and have normal hospitalization rates and life expectancies.
-Sickle cell trait is present in some two million blacks in the United States (8% of the U.S. black population at birth).
+Persons with sickle cell trait usually do not have many symptoms of disease and have hospitalization rates and life expectancies identical to unaffected people.
 When two carriers of sickle cell trait mate, their offspring have a one in four chance of having sickle cell anemia.
 (In some parts of Africa, one in five persons is a carrier for sickle cell trait.)

 Viewers share their comments